-- x.
-Agency Fees - f) Virements shall not be permitted to increase or decrease the following items and/or projects - i.
-Expenditure: Bulk Purchases - ii.
-Expenditure:Salaries and allowances in case of an absolute emergency per notification to MM and duly motivated - iii.
+- Expenditure: Salaries and allowances in case of an absolute emergency per notification to MM and duly motivated - iii.
 Expenditure: Remuneration of Councillors - iv.
 Gains and Losses: Impairment Loss - v.
 Gains and Losses: Reversal of Impairment Loss - vi.
 Expenditure: Interest, Dividend, Rent on Land: Interest Paid - vii.
 Expenditure: Depreciation and Amortisation - viii.
 Expenditure: Transfers and Subsidies: Capital: Allocations in kind: Households - ix.
 Expenditure: Transfers and Subsidies: Capital: Monetary allocations: Households - x.
 Expenditure: Transfers and Subsidies: Operational: Allocations in kind: Households - xi.
 Expenditure: Transfers and Subsidies: Operational: Monetary allocations: Households - xii.
 Project: Operational: Typical Workstreams: Cost of Free Basic Services - xiii.
 Project: Operational: Typical Workstreams: Revenue Cost of Free Basic Services - xiv.
 Project: Operational: Typical Workstreams: Property rates rebates - xv.
 Expenditure: Operational costs: Insurance Underwriting - xvi.
 Assets: Current Assets: VAT Receivable - xvii.
 Liabilities: Current Liabilities: VAT Control (Payable) - xviii.
 Liabilities: VAT Credit: Output Accrual - xix.
 Liabilities: Output VAT - xx.
-Liabilities: Provision for Doubtful Debt Impairment - g) An approved virement does not give expenditure authority outside of what is allowed by Council's Supply Chain Management Policy. - h) Virements may not be made between Expenditure and Income. - i) Virements across expenditure categories can only be authorised by the CFO.

-(E.g. from one "Repairs and Maintenance" vote number to a "General Expenses" vote number and will be limited to emergencies only.

-- j) No virements are permitted in the first three months or the final month of the financial year without the express agreement of the CFO. - k) Virement amount may not be rolled over to subsequent years, or create expectations on following budgets (Section 15 MFMA). - Virements may not exceed a maximum of R2, 500, 000.00 per vote per financial year as periodically reviewed by Council. - m) Virements shall not be permitted for items with the funding source being Fund: Operational: Transfers and Subsidies and/or Fund: Capital: Transfers and Subsidies, where this may result in items being funded for purposes that are not in accordance with the conditions in the relevant conditional grant framework
+Liabilities: Provision for Doubtful Debt Impairment - g) An approved virement does not give expenditure authority outside of what is allowed by Council's Supply Chain Management Policy. - h) Virements may not be made between Expenditure and Income. - i) Virements across expenditure categories can only be authorised by the CFO. - (E.g. from one "Repairs and Maintenance" vote number to a "General Expenses" vote number and will be limited to emergencies only. - No virements are permitted in the first three months of the financial year without the express agreement of the CFO. - Virement amount may not be rolled over to subsequent years, or create expectations on following budgets (Section 15 MFMA). - Virements may not exceed a maximum of R2, 500, 000.00 per vote, per financial year as periodically reviewed by Council unless approved by the Accounting Officer in consultation with the CFO in situations where either it is an Emergency or certified by the Mayor as unforeseen and unavoidable in accordance with Section 29 of the MFMA. - m) Virements shall not be permitted for items with the funding source being Fund: Operational: Transfers and Subsidies and/or Fund: Capital: Transfers and Subsidies, where this may result in items being funded for purposes that are not in accordance with the conditions in the relevant conditional grant framework. - N) Virements shall not be permitted for items where the funding sources do not align i.e. Shifting funding from borrowings to own funding.